JohannesHupfeld/CookBook/notes.md

 - Params hash = collection of data thats come through your application in a request.

-- (recipes INDEX.erb) I am itterating through all my recipes (@recipes.each) so recipe inside the block is represented by the variable recipe ( |recipe| ) which is a local variable, a block scoped variable and it represents a particular recipe.
+- (recipes INDEX.erb) I am itterating through all my recipes (@recipes.each) so recipe inside the block is represented by the variable recipe ( |recipe| ) which is a local variable (block scoped variable) and it represents a particular recipe.